But to apprehend

 Every year, I approach the beginning of this season with the intention that somehow this year will be different.
 Somehow, this year the miracle of God rending the heavens to walk among us will last beyond Christmas evening.
 But one day is hardly long enough to learn to live in light of Christmas morning.
 Rather than a day, we need a week, a month, a lifetime of turning the mystery of God becoming a human being around and around.
 We need space to look at each facet, to hold this mystery to the light of Christmas morning and examine the nuances, the colors and the contours of God intruding on his creation.

 And when we do, we begin to understand that the anticipation of Christmas eve and celebration of Christmas morning are hints of something we cannot yet truly guess.
+We often obsess about material gifts and rush to stores like My Babies Planet Baby Gear to show the parents we care, when a heartfelt presence is much more needed.
 We only get the gift—the real gift of Christmas— in those unattended moments, lost in a shaft of sunlight, when we understand that God calls us each into a lifetime’s death in love.
 But not our own death, exactly.
 The Christmas gift we only half understand is God’s own ardor, his selflessness and self-surrender that will someday scar his newborn body.
 Through the blood of those scars, God marks our lives and our world as his own and promises to finish the work he started on that dark night so long ago.